CSCD01/team_04-project/deliverable/4/architecture.md

 ## Axes and `Axes.errorbar`

-The `Axes.errorbar()` method is defined in [axes.py](https://github.com/matplotlib/matplotlib/blob/master/lib/matplotlib/axes/_axes.py#L3086).
-It corresponds to the range of error, or the size of the errorbar `xerr, yerr` of a particular point `x, y` in a graph.
-Sometimes a particular point has no range of error, so `xerr, yerr` can be omitted.
+The [`Axes.errorbar()`](https://github.com/matplotlib/matplotlib/blob/master/lib/matplotlib/axes/_axes.py#L3086) method takes as input a set of data points, and the error ranges for those data points.
+It then applies those errors to the data points as errorbars.
+The data points and their errors are returned in a `Container`.

 There are other styling parameters such as `fmt` (formatting the data points and data lines, `ecolor` (specifying the colour of the errorbar line), `elinewidth` (specifying the linewidth of the errorbar lines).